 There is one thing, however, that Leather Honey cannot do.
 That is condition faux leather.
 In fact, no true leather conditioner can penetrate faux leather because it simply will not absorb.
 Why not?
 Faux leather is non-porous — not made from real animal skin like aniline, semi-aniline and pigmented leather.

 Pleather is the most common type of faux leather.
 As you have probably already guessed, the p stands for plastic.
-While it is obviously less expensive than genuine leather, is can sometimes be more durable.
-It is also water resistant and can be easily.
-Conditioning products are available to be used specifically on faux leather.
+While it is obviously less expensive than genuine leather, it can sometimes be more durable.

 As you can see, the conditioning process significantly differs between genuine leather and faux leather.
 Using the wrong conditioning application can result in damage to the material so make sure you confirm the type of leather you have before washing and conditioning it.